ST2Projects/ssh-sentinel-server/README.md

 ./ssh-sentinel-server admin -c config.json -C -n test -P test1 test2 -U test
 ```

-Not that the username is the user associated with this service.
+Note that the username is the user associated with this service.
 The principals list the allowed usernames on the server you will ssh to.

 ## Usage